Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: Heavy quark energy loss in EPOS4HQ

-\emph{Heavy quark energy loss in EPOS4HQ.--}In contradistinction to EPOS4, in EPOS4HQ heavy quarks interact with the partons of the equilibrated fluid, formed by the core partons.
-Heavy quarks will lose or gain energy by interacting with the thermal core partons.
-Both, collisional~\cite{Gossiaux:2008jv} and radiative energy loss~\cite{Aichelin:2013mra}, are included in this study.
-The scattering cross sections with gluons and quarks are calculated by pQCD with a running coupling constant.
-The pQCD cross sections diverge for small momentum transfers in the $t$ and $u$ channels.
-These infrared divergences are healed by the Debye screening mass $m_D(T)$ of gluons in the hot medium, which is given by the hard thermal loop (HTL) approach.
-Scattering at high momentum transfer can be described by free propagators whereas at a low momentum transfer HTL propagators are required.
-A smooth transition between both regimes can be assured by an effective Debye mass $m_{\rm eff}=\kappa m_D(T)$ in the gluon propagator~\cite{Gossiaux:2008jv} with $\kappa=0.2$.
-This approach has successfully described heavy meson data in heavy-ion collisions at LHC energies with EPOS3~\cite{Gossiaux:2009mk,Gossiaux:2010yx} and therefore we employ it also in this new EPOS4 version.
+The pQCD elastic scattering cross section diverges for a small momentum transfer in the $t$ and $u$ channels.
+These infrared divergences are healed by the Debye screening mass $m_D(T)$ of gluons in the hot medium, which is calculated in the hard thermal loop (HTL) approach.
+It serves as a regulator of the propagator of the exchanged gluon.
+Scattering at high momentum transfer is, on the contrary, described by a free gluon propagator.
+A smooth transition between both regimes can be assured by an effective Debye mass $m_{\rm eff}=\kappa m_D(T)$ in the gluon propagator~\cite{Gossiaux:2008jv}, with $\kappa=0.2$.
+This effective mass is assumed in our calculations whose details may be found in ref.~\cite{Gossiaux:2008jv}.

+The pQCD inelastic scattering cross section has been calculated in~\cite{Aichelin:2013mra}.
+This cross section contains 5 matrix elements for gluon emission from the heavy quark and the light quark and gluon, respectively.
+Also for the inelastic cross section the momentum of the plasma particle is chosen by a Monte Carlo approach from the local thermal distribution.
+As in the elastic cross section, the gluon propagator is regulated by $m_{\rm eff}=\kappa m_D(T)$.
+For the gluon emission vertex a constant $\alpha_s = 0.3$ is used.
+The emitted gluon is considered as massless.
+The different limits of the pQCD cross section calculations as well as more details of the approach have been discussed in Ref.~\cite{Aichelin:2013mra} .

+Both, the elastic as well as the inelastic collisions, have been already employed in former EPOS versions to describe heavy meson data in heavy-ion collisions at LHC energies ~\cite{Gossiaux:2009mk,Gossiaux:2010yx}.
+We use this theoretical approach to calculate the energy loss of heavy quarks, without modification, also in this new EPOS4HQ version.
+In this paper the K-factor for elastic as well as for inelastic collisions, which has been varied in the past, Refs.~\cite{Nahrgang:2013saa,Nahrgang:2014vza}, is equal one, so the calculated pQCD cross sections are not modified by an overall factor.